 Ernest: Right.
 So energy harvesting.
-It’s not all that new, but it has moved into areas that previously were well outside the wheel house because there was no practical way to harvest that energy.
+It’s not all that new, but it has moved into areas that previously were well outside the wheelhouse because there was no practical way to harvest that energy.
 One of the advancements that has happened in energy harvesting, is being the ability to develop low power devices that can pick up micro-volts and mili-volts and actually convert them without losses.
-The key there is without losses.
-There are a number of energy harvesting segments, there’s medical there’s communications, there’s bio-mechanical, there’s several others that have been looked at to harvest energy.
+The key here is without losses.
+There are a number of energy harvesting segments, there’s medical there are communications, there’s bio-mechanical, there are several others that have been looked at to harvest energy.

 One of my favorites is taking energy from kinetic motion in a bone or a joint for example and using that energy to transmit data back to a router or an access point or whatever they want to do.
 For medical uses, and I’ve looked into that and that’s kind of interesting.
 But in the RF field, they’ve looked at energy harvesting from antennas.
 The problem still comes in with the distance.
 You have to be close to the emitting source or you have to have a lot of sources and you can collect the energy.
 Either way, it’s a difficult situation until we get down to basically zero loss conversion of captured energy into used energy.